buildkite/docs/pages/agent/v3/elastic_ci_aws/troubleshooting.md

 ## Collecting logs via script

-An alternative method to collect the logs is to use the [`log-collector`](https://github.com/buildkite/elastic-ci-stack-for-aws/blob/main/utils/log-collector) script in the [`utils`](https://github.com/buildkite/elastic-ci-stack-for-aws/tree/main/utils) folder of our [Elastic CI Stack for AWS Repository](https://github.com/buildkite/elastic-ci-stack-for-aws).
+An alternative method to collect the logs is to use the [`log-collector`](https://github.com/buildkite/elastic-ci-stack-for-aws/blob/main/utils/log-collector) script in the [`utils`](https://github.com/buildkite/elastic-ci-stack-for-aws/tree/main/utils) folder of the [Elastic CI Stack for AWS repository](https://github.com/buildkite/elastic-ci-stack-for-aws).

 The script will collect CloudWatch logs for the Instance, Lambda function, and AutoScaling activity and package them in a zip archive which you can send via email to [support@buildkite.com](mailto:support@buildkite.com).